 Look fine on all three of mine.

-32. Neil Fraser-Smith says:
+12. Neil Fraser-Smith

 Ah, sorry Tom, Kiran is right.
 The page has now gone out to heeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeere and more.
 I thought it was just me .

 Okay, this is weird.
 It looks fine on my computers (IE) but then I fired it up in Firefox and it’s stretched -but only if I click the link to the page.
 If I just scroll backwards to it from the home page, it’s fine.
-I dunno, something goofy in Wordpress, I guess.
+I dunno, something goofy in WordPress, I guess.

-33. I think it is stupid to complete cut out carbs you need that and study after study show a balance low cal diet is better, healthier, and keep weight off longer.
+I think it is stupid to complete cut out carbs you need that and study after study show a balance low cal diet is better, healthier, and keep weight off longer.

 I don’t advocate a zero-carb diet, either.
 I eat a bit of fruit, plenty of vegetables, onions, nuts.
 Even if people follow the Atkins diet — and do it as described in his book — they start low and eventually work up to 60-80 grams of carbs per day.